-(5) This column shows the grant date fair value of the LTIP RPUs, MIP RPUs, and stock options granted under FASB ASC Topic 718 to each Named Executive Officer in 2015.
-The grant date fair values are calculated using the NYSE closing price of UPS stock on the date of grant for RPUs and the Black-Scholes option pricing model for stock options.
-The grant date fair value of the units granted under the 2015 LTIP, which have performance conditions, are computed based on the probable outcome of the performance condition for the 2015 LTIP performance period.
+(5) This column shows the grant date fair value of the LTIP RPUs, MIP RPUs, and stock options under FASB ASC Topic 718 granted to each of the Named Executive Officers in 2016.
+The grant date fair values are calculated, using the NYSE closing price of UPS stock on the date of grant for RPUs and the Black-Scholes option pricing model for stock options.
+The grant date fair value of the units granted under the 2016 LTIP, which have performance conditions, are computed based on the probable outcome of the performance condition for the 2016 LTIP performance period.
 There can be no assurance that the grant date fair value of stock and option awards will ever be realized.

-Outstanding Equity Awards at Fiscal Year-End 2015
+Outstanding Equity Awards at Fiscal Year-End 2016

-The following table shows the number of shares covered by exercisable options, unexercisable options, and unvested RSUs and RPUs held by the Named Executive Officers on December 31, 2015.
+The following table shows the number of shares covered by exercisable options, unexercisable options, and unvested RPUs held by the Named Executive Officers on December 31, 2016.